 Salvaged specimens make up an important part of the holdings of museums.
 Unusual records or species impossible to acquire any other way often come to us from animal rehabilitators or interested people finding specimens under windows or on the roadside or beach.
 We are adding to both our research and teaching collections; thus we can use specimens of any mammal, bird, reptile or amphibian, if in reasonably good condition.
 Even decomposed or damaged specimens of rare species are wanted, as they are of value as records and may be saved as partial specimens.
 We intend to maximize the value of such animals, and we very much appreciate the efforts of those who take the trouble to bring them to us.

 If you are on Vashon Island, specimens can be dropped off at 10925 SW Bank Road (green mailbox, first drive west of Augie's sign) in a blue cooler by drive entrance.
-Leave message or text for Gary Shugart (206 949-9381 or email@example.com). ( In Tacoma, drop off freezer is in the hall outside of Thompson 295 if no one is in the museum, however buildings are closed as of 15 March 2020.
-Message or email to make dropoff arrangements).
-A rarity or specimens of special significance can be shipped overnight - call 206 949-9281) to make arrangements.
+Leave message or text for Gary Shugart (206 949-9381 or firstname.lastname@example.org). ( In Tacoma, drop off freezer is in the hall outside of Thompson 295 if no one is in the museum, however buildings are closed as of 15 March 2020.
+An outside dropoff freezer is located at the NE corner of Thompson Hall 1/2 way down the steps.
+Otherwise text or email to make dropoff arrangements).
+A rarity or specimens of special significance can be shipped overnight - call 206 949-9381) to make arrangements.

 1. Note when and where the specimen was found (the most critical items).